ComradeYellowCitrusFruit/ComradeYellowCitrusFruit/README.md

 I am, well...
 I don't fuckin know.
 I just do random shit sometimes, I am basically the programming equivalent of a shitposter.
 Fun fact: I hate python.
-Another fun fact: programming is like chess, I have no clue what the fuck I am doing but it some how works, or fails horribly, one or the other
+Another fun fact: Programming is like chess, I have no clue what the fuck I am doing but it some how works, or fails horribly, one or the other
-Yet another fun fact: life is like chess, I suck at chess
+Yet another fun fact: Life is like chess, I suck at chess
 If you try to hire me, don't.
 That's all, for now, at least.